ECMWFCode4Earth/surface_benchmarking/README.md

 3. Download the landver python code on this github repository (landver_code.zip) and unzip.
 Following the instructions in the README file in the landver_code folder to run the landver example validating SM and ST. The results can be found in the html output.
 Some examples intepreting other experiments can be found on the confluence page (https://confluence.ecmwf.int/display/~dadf/LANDVER) or in Fairbairn et al. (2019).

+4.

+4.1 The Pearson R anomaly correlation coefficient is arguably one of the best metrics for SM/ST validation as it measure primarily correlations in temporal variability.
+How do the surface and root-zone SM/ST Pearson R anomalies compare for the two experiments?
+Are there significant differences in performance between the two experiments?
+Are there significant differences in performance between the different networks?

+4.2 Do the relative performance in anomaly correlations translate to the other metrics (e.g. RMSE, bias)?
+What could influence absolute differences in soil moisture other than the temporal variability?

 In situ data providers: